Syntax-hue/nestjs-boilerplate/README.md

 ## Description

 Production ready boilerplate with Role-based authentication and authorization.
-Contains module for notifications (sending tokens for auth in gmail) and news (blog).
+Contains module for notifications (sending tokens for auth in gmail), news (blog) and file-uploads.

 See the necessary environment variables in example.